Gérald Genta

-Gérald Charles Genta (1 May 1931 – 17 August 2011) was a Swiss watch designer and artist.
-He is known for his eponymous line of timepieces as well as his design work with other high-end watch manufacturers, including IWC, Omega SA, Universal Genève, Patek Philippe and Audemars Piguet.
+Gérald Charles Genta (1 May 1931 – 17 August 2011) was a Swiss watchmaker and artist.
+He is known for his eponymous line of timepieces Gerald Genta, and his company Gerald Charles, as well as his design work with other high-end watch manufacturers, including IWC, Omega, Universal Genève, Patek Philippe and Audemars Piguet.
+Genta created the Patek Phillipe Nautilus and the Audemars Piguet Royal Oak, to date the best-selling models of both houses.
+In addition, at age 23, he designed the Universal Geneve Polerouter, with the first commercially available Microrotor movement for SAS airlines.
+He is regarded as one of the most influential people in the history of horology.

 Christie's auction house of New York has called Genta's work "the Fabergé of watches", while The Wall Street Journal has called them the "world's most complicated and pricey watches".

 Early life

 Genta was born in Geneva to a Swiss mother and father of Piemonte (Northern Italian) descent.
 At age 20, Genta finished jewellery and goldsmith training in Switzerland, earning his Swiss Federal Diploma.

 Starting career with Universal Genève

 Subsequently, Genta was recruited by Universal Genève SA, at the time one of the most recognized manufactures in both the U.S. and Europe for its chronograph models.
 After Universal Genève settled a patent dispute involving the micro-rotor caliber, Genta designed Universal's Polerouter Microtors in the 1950s, as well as the Golden and White Shadows during the mid-1960s.
 The Shadows contained a micro-rotor, unisonic and accutron movement, the latter two a result of the quartz crisis starting in the late 1960s.